slevithan/oniguruma-to-es/README.md

 *Default: `6`.*

 Specifies the recursion depth limit.
-Supported values are integers `2` to `100` and `null`.
+Supported values are integers `2`–`100` and `null`.
 If `null`, any use of recursion results in an error.

 Since recursion isn't infinite-depth like in Oniguruma, use of recursion also results in an error if using strict `accuracy`.